Black holes

 Sgr A* horizon-scale tests paper published in CQG!

 My paper with Rittick Roy, Yu-Dai Tsai, Luca Visinelli, Misba Afrin, Alireza Allahyari, Parth Bambhaniya, Dipanjan Dey, Sushant Ghosh, Pankaj Joshi, Kimet Jusufi, Mohsen Khodadi, Rahul Kumar Walia, Ali Övgün, and Cosimo Bambi on horizon-scale tests of gravity theories and fundamental physics from the EHT image of Sgr A*, which I previously reported on in an earlier news item, has now officially been published in CQG!
 The full bibliographic coordinates for the paper are Class.
 Quant.
 Grav.
 40 (2023) 165007.
-Here is a link to the paper (which is published Open Access).
+Here is the link to the paper (which is published Open Access).

 Sgr A* horizon-scale tests paper accepted in CQG!